tomjoht/learnapidoc/_docs/introduction_to_rest_apis/docapis_foreword.md

 >
 > Your course on YouTube gave me enough information and understanding to be able to speak intelligently on the subject with developers in a short timeframe, and to dive into tools and publishing solutions.

 Of course, not all comments or emails are praiseworthy.
-A lot of people note problems on pages, from broken links to broken code, unclear areas or missing information.
+A lot of people note problems on pages, such as broken links or broken code, unclear areas or missing information.
 As much as possible, through this feedback I helped clarify and strengthen the overall content.

 One question I faced in preparing the content is whether I should stick with text, or combine the text with video.
 While video can be helpful at times, it's too cumbersome to update.
 Given the fast-paced, rapidly evolving nature of the technical content, videos go out of date quickly.